SonicDMG/evals_in_langflow/README.md

 - `requirements.txt` – Python dependencies
 - `.env.example` – Example environment configuration

-## Contributing
+## 🙌 Contributing
 Pull requests and issues are welcome!
-Please open an issue to discuss your ideas or report bugs.
+Please open an [issue](https://github.com/SonicDMG/evals_in_langflow/issues) to discuss your ideas or report bugs.

-## License
+## 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).